abarker/camel-snake-pep8/README.rst

-    Rough "proof" of reasonable safety for changes without warnings and assuming that Python-Rope does the name replacements correctly (which it doesn't always do, especially class attributes it cannot resolve).
+    Rough "proof" of reasonable safety for changes without warnings and assuming that Python-Rope does the name replacements correctly (which it doesn't always do, e.g., class attributes it cannot resolve).

     1. The camel case strings that this program would change to snake case strings without issuing a warning (and vice versa) are disjoint sets of names.